StackCP Help Desk Guide

 - Quick Start

 - Ticket Statuses

 - Auto Closing Tickets

-As a Reseller you’ll want communication between yourself and your customers to be as seamless as possible.
+As a Reseller Hosting Business you’ll want communication between yourself and your customers to be as seamless as possible.
 The StackCP Help Desk is a fully-featured customer service & support system for you and your customers.

 Once StackCP Help Desk has been enabled from the Configure StackCP User Help Desk section, your customers will be able to raise tickets from StackCP, which you’ll receive via My20i.

 Emails are sent to both yourself and your customers (StackCP Users) when tickets are opened and updated in order to keep both parties notified of the current status of the ticket.

 - Head to Configure StackCP Help Desk and select Enable Help Desk.

 Customers can then raise tickets via StackCP, to do this they can: